TaylorResearchLab/CFDIKG/Tutorials/CFDE_Sept2022_Demonstration/README.md

-# June 9, 2021 CFDE Demonstration
+# September 2022 CFDE Demonstration

 Deanne Taylor, Ben Stear, Taha Moheseni Ahooyi, Jonathan Silverstein

 ## Building blocks of queries on a CFDE-data populated property graph

-For this tutorial/demonstration we'll be using a knowledge graph we're tentatively calling "PetaGraph."
+For this tutorial/demonstration we'll be using a knowledge graph we're calling "PetaGraph."
+It was developed as a collaboration between HuBMAP's Jonathan Silverstein and Deanne Taylor's group as part of Kids First.

+The goal is to allow the actual data within CFDE to interoperate within a connected Knowledge Graph, so that plots, queries, and algorithms can be designed against it for biomedical reserach purposes.

-PetaGraph is populated with the HuBMAP UMLS ontology graph, with CFDE data introduced within it.
+PetaGraph is populated with the HuBMAP UMLS ontology graph, and the Taylor group integrated several sources of CFDE data into the ontology graph.
-Additional data from mouse and human will be introduced this summer, as will some changes to the schema.

-Here's numbers representing some of the datasets in PetaGraph that are important for this demonstration:
+Here's numbers representing some of the CFDE datasets in PetaGraph that help inform this demonstration:

 ![summary_table.png](https://github.com/TaylorResearchLab/CFDIKG/blob/master/Tutorials/CFDE_Hackathons/tutorial_images/summary_table.png)